Pouria-Farahani-developer/IRANGRAM/README.md

 ⚡ Be sure to turn on your VPN to view users' images

+⚠ You don't need to enter username and password, just click the login button

+⚠ I use your Local Storage for first Login because for second entry donot use enter user and password

-⚠ by click on username jandoe on each post, you can go to profile
+⚠ by click on username Jan Doe on each post, you can go to profile

 - 📱 Responsive Web Design